Kimpembe signs new four-year PSG contract

+Presnel Kimpembe has signed a new four-year contract with Paris Saint-Germain that will run until 2024.

-The defender has extended the length of his previous deal by an additional 12 months, the Ligue 1 champion confirmed on Sunday (AEST).
+The defender has extended the length of his previous deal by an additional 12 months, the Ligue 1 champions confirmed on Saturday.

 Kimpembe signed a five-year deal in August 2018 and has remained a key part of the PSG defence under Thomas Tuchel, who took charge in the same year.